 While the procedure itself last only minutes, additional time is needed for registration, paperwork, lab services and recovery.
 Please plan to be in our office for 4-5 hours for you abortioncare appointment.

+You will have an opportunity to meet with your health educator to discuss the procedure and your feelings and concerns at your appointment.
 Our staff is here to support and help both patients and those who are with you in this experience.

 What to Expect

-You will be assigned a health educator who serves as your advocate; she will assist you with paperwork, review your appointment and answer your questions; your sonogram and medical history is obtained and reviewed, lab work is performed and pre-medications given before you are readied for the procedure.
+You will be assigned a health educator who serves as your advocate to assist you with paperwork, review your appointment and answer your questions.
+At your appointment your sonogram will be obtained and medical history reviewed, lab work is performed and pre-medications given before you are readied for the procedure.
 These are important opportunities for you to meet your medical team and to relax.